The questions that were on everybody's minds at least once in 2017: what is a Bitcoin, and how does Bitcoin work?

-This was very bad for Bitcoin, and some governments have tried to ban Bitcoin for this reason.
+This was very bad for Bitcoin, and some governments have tried to ban the cryptocurrency for this reason.
 It is the biggest example of how Bitcoin can be abused, although, crime can happen with all currencies.

 How do I buy Bitcoin?

 You know how does Bitcoin work, what it is, what it’s good for, and what it’s bad for.
 The only thing left is to know how to buy it.
 So, how do you buy Bitcoin?